-Clouds are gathering now on the payment horizon for the construction industry.
-The clouds converging now and into the fall call for even greater attention to protecting construction industry receivables.
-This applies to the industry from top to bottom.
 Construction was an “essential business” allowed to continue operating in Minnesota.
 That designation allowed work to continue but is no guaranty that any given project reaches completion without impact.
-Even “small” impacts from slower permitting and funding approvals have ripples.
+Even “small” impacts from slower permitting and funding approvals have ripples that can impact the ability to get paid.
 No construction business can survive long without timely cashflow from its receivables.

 Some of the converging clouds like Covid-19 health impacts and the wholesale disruption of the economy could not have been foreseen earlier when we were doing our blog series on protecting the rights to payment in construction.
 Add the growing risk of business bankruptcies, the ending of stimulus money and the disruption of supply chains.
 Industry surveys by the Minneapolis Federal Reserve Bank reveal a continued nervousness about construction industry conditions by fall.
 Now add the ingredient of recent civil unrest, and the clouds get even darker which endangers ongoing construction and the flow of vital cash.

 Understanding and protecting the ability to claim a lien for labor and materials in construction needs to be a central focus to protect that flow of cash.
 It is important to keep in mind that the ability to claim a lien provides a kind of collateral for the vast sums of credit that suppliers, subcontractors and contractors contribute to funding construction from one day to the next.
 Imagine what would happen to construction if that pool of credit was not available and a project owner had to pay cash for labor and materials daily.
 Screeching halt.